MuhammadMoeezKhan/AWS-Push-Notifications/README.md

 <br>

-### Gif#3: Running A Test On The Lambda Function That Invokes Google Firebase Servics To Push A Notification To Use Endpoints!
+### Gif#3: Running A Test On The Lambda Function That Invokes Google Firebase Services To Push A Notification To Use Endpoints!
-##### Node.js Lambda function test is successfull --> pushes notification onto app using Firebase
+##### Node.js Lambda function test is successful --> pushes notification onto app using Firebase
 <p align="center">
   <img src="http://g.recordit.co/hc2zJfPwCf.gif" alt="animated" />
 </p>